grantcloud/ISyE3133GurobiProject/README.md

-# ISyE3133GurobiProject
+# power_grid_optimization

-This repository is for my final project in ISyE 3133 - Optimization, where we modeled and solved a max flow problem for a hypothetical power grid.
-In part 2 of the project, we modeled and maximized a fairness metric for the grid.
-All code is written by me.
+<p>This repo contains all files utilized for the final report in ISyE 3133 - Optimization</p>

+### The Final Report

+<p>The final report contains analysis on a hypothetical network max flow problem, including: network flow modeling, optimization, and fairness metrics.
+Gurobi was utilized to perform optimization of the network flow models.
+All code was written by me.</p>